How to render a Cinema 4D & Redshift project on iRender

 First of all, you will need an account on iRender.
 Log in, go to Downloads and download iRender Drive (for Mac and Linux users, you should use the previous app GpuHub Sync).

-Log in iRender Drive.
-You will see 2 storages (Z and X) that are corresponding to disk Z and X on their servers.
+Log in to iRender Drive.
+You will see 2 storages (Z and X) that correspond to disk Z and X on their servers.
 Storage X (read-only) stores the installers of various 3D software and renderers.
 Storage Z is where you upload our project.
 Click Upload or Drag and drop the projects to Z, the project will sync to the server (two-way). iRender has R21 to S26 version for Cinema 4D and several Redshift versions.

 Tip: We can transfer our installers from our computer to Z, together with the project.